-Reason to veto: We created this program in the wake of the October 7th attacks at the urging of Jewish stakeholders concerned about rising antisemitism on college campuses.
-The veto cannot restore funding but it can show commitment to our Jewish students and faculty.
+Reason to veto: This program was created in the wake of the October 7th attacks at the urging of Jewish stakeholders concerned about rising antisemitism on college campuses.
+The veto cannot restore funding, but it can show commitment to our Jewish students and faculty.